InvictusNavarchus/latin-macronizer/README.md

 ## 🙏 Acknowledgements

 * This script relies heavily on the excellent **[Alatius Macronizer](https://alatius.com/macronizer/)** service for performing the Latin text macronization.
-Many thanks to the creators of Alatius.
+Many thanks to [Johan Winge](https://github.com/Alatius), as the creator of Alatius.